AakankshaBaid/supply-health/hotel-supply-health github/README.md

 ## Business Recommendations

 1. **Roll this out as a ranked call list sized to the team's real capacity** — not a fixed cutoff.
 Let available hours each cycle decide how far down the list the team works.
-2. **Give reps the reason a partner was flagged, not just the flag** — content, pricing, or promotions — so outreach starts with a fix, not a fishing expedition.
+2. **Give reps the reason a partner was flagged, not just the flag** — content, pricing, or promotions — so outreach starts with a fix.
 3. **Favor the simpler, easier-to-explain model** for anything reps or partners will see directly; save the more complex model for cases needing deeper explanation.
 4. **Treat the cutoff as a staffing decision owned by the business**, not a number buried inside the model.